danniel4ev/danniel4ev/README.md

-# 👋 Hi there, I'm Danniel!
+# 👋 Hi there, I'm Mahdi!

 ## 🚀 Passionate Developer | Lifelong Learner

-Welcome to my GitHub corner!
+Welcome to my GitHub corner (More like an IceBerg over here😁)!
 I thrive on solving challenges, building innovative solutions, and continuously expanding my skillset.
 Whether it's coding a new project, contributing to open-source, or exploring the latest in tech, I'm always on a mission to grow and make an impact.

 ---